 Homeland Security produces first estimate of foreign visitors to U.S. who overstay deadline to leave

 Out of 45 million U.S. arrivals by air and sea whose tourist or business visas expired in fiscal 2015, the agency estimates that about 416,500 people were still in the country this year.

-Number of babies born in U.S. to unauthorized immigrants declines
+Number of babies born in U.S. to unauthorized immigrants declined in 2013

 About 295,000 babies were born to unauthorized-immigrant parents in 2013, making up 8% of the 3.9 million U.S. births that year.
 This was down from a peak of 370,000 in 2007.